Also known as: hands-behind-head squat, hands behind head squat, arms-behind-head squat, bodyweight hands behind head squat

 What are the benefits of prisoner squats?

-What are common mistakes when doing prisoner squats?
+What common mistakes should I avoid with prisoner squats?

-How can I progress or modify prisoner squats?
+How can I progress or make prisoner squats easier?